RPI-ITWS/ITWS-4500-S25-foderj/lab1/README.md

 	Removing whitespace using regex:
 		https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://w3schools.invisionzone.com/topic/46639-space-remover-using-js-replacesg/&ved=2ahUKEwi67avG4IyLAxX7mokEHdlmJkEQFnoECBMQAQ&usg=AOvVaw2mX5dhkqg4CmSS0UwkwVHu

+	the gitignore given blocks the node modules

+	Stringified JSON: JSON simply converted to a string

 future notes:
 	for #4, would be more efficient to actually append change indexing of data values ’
 	clean input field and make it safe remove body portion for get and delete include documentation on public page
+	cannot change id message (for now just doesn't do anything) optimize server.js:126
+	reorganize documentation with what you want to do leading off as the header fix indents on fetch example

 Questions:
 	Use pagnation and style ID response, on main page. raw response from API does not need to be styled